mne-tools/mne-hcp/README.rst

 MNE-HCP includes convenience functions that help setting up directory and file layouts expected by MNE-Python.

-:func:`hcp.make_mne_anatomy` will produce an MNE and Freesurfer compatible directory layout and will create the following outputs by default, mostly using sympbolic links:
+`hcp.make_mne_anatomy` will produce an MNE and Freesurfer compatible directory layout and will create the following outputs by default, mostly using sympbolic links:

 .. code-block:: bash
     $anatomy_path/$subject/bem/inner_skull.surf